astocko/arm-vixl-mirror/doc/design/code-generation.md

 ### `CodeBufferCheckScope(Assembler * assm, ...)`

-- Acquire the CodeBuffer, so that the Assembler can be used.
+- Acquire the CodeBuffer.
+- Allow the Assembler.
-- Optionally reserve space in the CodeBuffer (if it is managed by VIXL).
+- Optionally reserve space in the `CodeBuffer` (if it is managed by VIXL).
 - Optionally, on destruction, check the size of the generated code.
 (The size can be either exact or a maximum size.)